clexanis/openmediavault-backup/test/dd-results.md

 We could see that changing the profile for gzip give a large speedup on all platform (+100% on the Raspberry Pi 1 !).

 As for pigz, which is compatible with the current file format used, we could observe a weird result.
-Another large speedup on the AMD64 platfom, even a little speedup on the RPI1, but almost none on the ARM64 who have 4 cores.
+Another large speedup on the AMD64 platform, even a little speedup on the RPI1, but almost none on the ARM64 who have 4 cores.
 After some search, turn out that the culprit is an old library used on Debian Bookworm [see here](#pigz-issue-on-arm64).

 Zstd give an impressing gain, hitting the ceiling wall imposed by the backing device on higher end target, and the latest version (manually compiled) is even better.
 Shame it would break the compatibility on the current file format.